RoamGuru Roam Guru

 Arashiyama and the Sagano Romantic Train

 Arashiyama is the western district of Kyoto, across the Katsura River.
 The Sagano Romantic Train runs for seven kilometers from Saga-Arashiyama Station to Kameoka Station, following the Hozugawa River gorge.
 The train has no glass in the windows.
-You photograph through open air.
+You photograph through open air, wind in your hair, pollen on your lens.

 Best time: The 10:02am departure from Kameoka.
 This puts you in the gorge at 10:30am, when the sun has cleared the eastern ridge but has not yet created harsh overhead shadows.